Franklin Institute Research Laboratory, Inc.

 to be 1 to 2 microns thick and bonded to the surface.

 H. Thomas Tucker

-The image on the left shows a machined metal surface magnified 2,000 X from an
+The image on the left shows a machined metal surface magnified 2,000x with an

 electron microscope.
 The peaks and valleys that you can clearly see under this